-- - There is substantial uncertainty as to the price at which the shares of Common Stock will trade following the Merger. - The general partners of the Partnerships (the "General Partners") anticipate that the Company will fund the Cash Merger Payment, to the extent it is required to be paid to stockholders during the first year following the Merger, out of the proceeds from sales of mortgage-backed securities and mortgage loans, short-term borrowings or existing cash reserves. - The nature of each Unitholder's investment will change from interests in a finite-life partnership holding a static and unleveraged portfolio of fixed-rate mortgage related assets to interests in an infinite-life mortgage REIT that will employ leverage and invest in a broader variety of mortgage related assets, consisting primarily of adjustable-rate mortgage-backed securities and mortgage loans. - The General Partners initiated and participated in the structuring of the Merger and have certain conflicts of interest with respect to its completion, including that the Company's advisor is an affiliate of the General Partners. - If the Merger is approved by a majority in interest of the Unitholders of a Partnership, all Unitholders in such Partnership will be bound by the decision of the majority and, except for those Unitholders in Pension Fund electing to retain their Pension BUCs, will be required to exchange their Units for shares of Common Stock. - -- Unitholders will have no appraisal, dissenters' or similar rights in connection with the Merger. - The Company will employ a strategy of borrowing funds to finance the acquisition of mortgage related assets and expects to maintain an equity-to-assets ratio of 8% to 10%.
-If the returns on such assets fail to offset the cost of the borrowings, the Company's earnings and distributions on its Common Stock will be adversely affected.
+- - There is substantial uncertainty as to the price at which the shares of Common Stock will trade following the Merger. - The general partners of the Partnerships (the "General Partners") anticipate that the Company will fund the Cash Merger Payment, to the extent it is required to be paid to stockholders during the first year following the Merger, out of the proceeds from sales of mortgage-backed securities and mortgage loans, short-term borrowings or existing cash reserves.
+Because the size of the Company's investment portfolio will be reduced in connection with the distribution of the Cash Merger Payment, the General Partners anticipate that the sale of mortgage-backed securities and mortgage loans or the use of borrowings or reserves to fund such Cash Merger Payment will adversely affect the Company's future operations, earnings and the payment of distributions on the Common Stock. - The nature of each Unitholder's investment will change from interests in a finite-life partnership holding a static and unleveraged portfolio of fixed-rate mortgage related assets to interests in an infinite-life mortgage REIT that will employ leverage and invest in a broader variety of mortgage related assets, consisting primarily of adjustable-rate mortgage-backed securities and mortgage loans. - The General Partners initiated and participated in the structuring of the Merger and have certain conflicts of interest with respect to its completion, including that the Company's advisor is an affiliate of the General Partners. - If the Merger is approved by a majority in interest of the Unitholders of a Partnership, all Unitholders in such Partnership will be bound by the decision of the majority and, except for those Unitholders in Pension Fund electing to retain their Pension BUCs, will be required to exchange their Units for shares of Common Stock. - -- Unitholders will have no appraisal, dissenters' or similar rights in connection with the Merger. - - The Company will employ a strategy of borrowing funds to finance the acquisition of mortgage related assets and expects to maintain an equity-to-assets ratio of 8% to 10%.
+If the returns on such assets fail to offset the cost of the borrowings, the Company's earnings and distributions on its Common Stock will be adversely affected. - Fluctuations in short-term interest rates may adversely affect the Company's earnings and the market price of its Common Stock as a result of (i) mismatches between the repricing of the Company's mortgage related assets and the repricing of its borrowed funds, (ii) interest rate caps on its mortgage related assets and (iii) different interest rate indices between the Company's mortgage related assets and its borrowed funds.

-- - Fluctuations in short-term interest rates may adversely affect the Company's earnings and the market price of its Common Stock as a result of (i) mismatches between the repricing of the Company's mortgage related assets and the repricing of its borrowed funds, (ii) interest rate caps on its mortgage related assets and (iii) different interest rate indices between the Company's mortgage related assets and its borrowed funds. - An increase in the prepayment rate on mortgage related assets which have been purchased at a premium could adversely affect the Company's earnings and distributions on its Common Stock. - - Hedging strategies involve certain risks and may not be successful in reducing all of the Company's exposure to fluctuations in interest rates. - Failure to remain exempt from registration under the Investment Company Act of 1940, as amended, would severely limit the Company's ability to implement its leveraging strategy. - If the Company fails to qualify as a REIT for federal income tax purposes, the Company will be taxed as a regular corporation which would adversely affect the ability of the Company to make distributions on its Common Stock.
+- An increase in the prepayment rate on mortgage related assets which have been purchased at a premium could adversely affect the Company's earnings and distributions on its Common Stock. - - Hedging strategies involve certain risks and may not be successful in reducing all of the Company's exposure to fluctuations in interest rates. - - Failure to remain exempt from registration under the Investment Company Act of 1940, as amended, would severely limit the Company's ability to implement its leveraging strategy. - If the Company fails to qualify as a REIT for federal income tax purposes, the Company will be taxed as a regular corporation which would adversely affect the ability of the Company to make distributions on its Common Stock.